Why ChatGPT Can't Figure Out Who You Are (And How to Fix It)

 Key Takeaways

-1. Ditch the Fluff: AI agents cannot understand "passion."
+1. Ditch the fluff.
+AI agents can't understand "passion."
 They understand nouns and relationships.
 Rewrite your opening paragraph to be factually dense.

-2. Schema is Mandatory: The Person JSON-LD block is not optional for personal branding.
-It is your digital passport.
+2. Schema is mandatory.
+The Person JSON-LD block is not optional for personal branding.
+It's your digital passport.

-3. The sameAs Lifeline: You must link your personal site to high-authority external profiles (LinkedIn, Wikidata) to prevent identity conflation.
+3. The sameAs lifeline.
+Link your personal site to high-authority external profiles (LinkedIn, Wikidata) to prevent identity conflation.

-5. Define Your Expertise: Use the knowsAbout schema property to explicitly tell the AI what topics you are an authority on.
+5. Define your expertise.
+Use the knowsAbout property to explicitly tell the AI what topics you're an authority on.

 References & Further Reading